-- the number and characteristics of products we develop from our ApoGraft technology platform; - the scope, progress, results and costs of researching and developing our ApoGraft technology platform and any future products, and conducting preclinical and clinical trials; - the timing of, and the costs involved in, obtaining regulatory approvals; - the cost of commercialization activities if any products are approved for sale, including marketing, sales and distribution costs; - the cost of manufacturing any future product we successfully commercialize; - our ability to establish and maintain strategic partnerships, licensing, supply or other arrangements and the financial terms of such agreements; - the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing patent claims, including litigation costs and the outcome of such litigation; - the costs of in-licensing further patents and technologies; - · the cost of development of in-licensed technologies; - the timing, receipt and amount of sales of, or royalties on, any future products; - · the expenses needed to attract and retain skilled personnel; and - any product liability or other lawsuits related to any future products.
+- the number and characteristics of products we develop from our ApoGraft technology platform; - the scope, progress, results and costs of researching and developing our ApoGraft technology platform and any future products, and conducting preclinical and clinical trials; - the timing of, and the costs involved in, obtaining regulatory approvals; - the cost of commercialization activities if any products are approved for sale, including marketing, sales and distribution costs; - the cost of manufacturing any future product we successfully commercialize; - our ability to establish and maintain strategic partnerships, licensing, supply or other arrangements and the financial terms of such agreements; - the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing patent claims, including litigation costs and the outcome of such litigation; - the costs of in-licensing further patents and technologies; - the cost of development of in-licensed technologies; - the timing, receipt and amount of sales of, or royalties on, any future products; - the expenses needed to attract and retain skilled personnel; and - any product liability or other lawsuits related to any future products.

-Additional funds may not be available when we need them, on terms that are acceptable to us, or at all, including as a result of the restrictions on future issuances of securities contained in the Warrants.
+Additional funds may not be available when we need them, on terms that are acceptable to us, or at all.
 If adequate funds are not available to us on a timely basis, we may be required to delay, limit, reduce or terminate preclinical studies, clinical trials or other research and development activities for our ApoGraft technology platform or delay, limit, reduce or terminate our establishment of sales and marketing capabilities or other activities that may be necessary to commercialize our ApoGraft technology platform, our ApoTainer collection kits or any future products.